 Take the kids on a guided horseback ride in Kings Canyon National Park.
 Ride through the forest of the Giant Sequoias on a one or two-hour ride.

-Must be 7-years-old and fit in a saddle.
-Helmets provided though close-toe shoes and long pants recommended.
+You must be 7 years old and fit in a saddle.
+Helmets are provided, though close-toe shoes and long pants are recommended.
 Weigh restrictions are also enforced.

-Note: Sequoia and Kings Canyon National Park doesn’t have a living tree that you can drive through.
-Find a downed tree tunnel in Sequoia National Park near the Giant Forest on Crescent Meadow Road.
-Downed trees happen because of weather related events, like winter storms.
+Note: Sequoia and Kings Canyon National Parks don’t have a living tree that you can drive through.
+However, you can find a downed tree tunnel in Sequoia National Park near the Giant Forest on Crescent Meadow Road.
+Winter storms often bring down the trees.

 Junior Ranger Badges in Sequoia and Kings Canyon National Park